Programme - day one 2024

 • and what the alternatives are

-Peter Robinson - NZ Transport Agency Waka Kotahi
+Peter Robinson - principal asset engineer safety | asset management planning, NZ Transport Agency Waka Kotahi

 HARNESSING ADVANCED TRANSPORT DATA SOURCES: INSIGHTS FROM HAMILTON